smarthome-w/smarthome/README.md

 # Smarthome

-This project is was created because of two reasons:
+This GitHub project was created because of two reasons:

 - to have backup of my code on Github
 - to share ideas and solutions present in my home.